nkotni/MetalPetal/README.md

 With this setup, adding a new creature type is simple: just create a new creature script, add it to the `creature_paths` dictionary in the factory, and the main game logic remains untouched.

-### Benefits of the Factory Pattern in Our Project

-1. **Encapsulation**: By keeping object creation in the factory, our main game code is cleaner and more focused on game logic rather than object details.
-2. **Scalability**: Adding new creatures is easy.
-We only need to add a new script and update the factory, making it scalable and easier to maintain as the project grows.
-3. **Reduced Coupling**: The main game code doesn’t need to know about individual creature types, making the code more modular and reducing dependencies.

-Using the Factory Pattern in this project keeps our game logic flexible, organized, and easy to expand—a useful approach for any game that requires managing multiple types of objects!